 Children in the Centre attend primary and high school in the community.
 In respect of the primary school, which is located in the same village as the Centre, an interpreter for Arabic currently offers services in the school, following a relevant request from the school administration to the Ministry of Education.
 No racist or discrimination incidents were recorded and the integration of minors in schools is reported, overall, as satisfactory by residents.

-Children in the First Reception Centre, Pournara, do not attend school regardless of the period they remain in the Centre.
-Prior to 2020, this was not considered an issue as the majority of persons exited the Centre within 7-10 days.
-However, throughout 2020 the period of stay was on average 4 months with no facilitation of any form of education for children.
-At time of publication, there were 129 children in the Centre, 66 UASC of which 33 have been there for over 3 months.
+Children in the First Reception Centre, Pournara, do not attend school, regardless of the time they remain in the Centre.
+Prior to 2020, this was not considered an issue, as the majority of persons exited the Centre within 7-10 days.
+However, since 2020, the period of stay is at least two months with no facilitation of any form of education for children.
+At time of publication, there were 354 children in the Centre, out of which 302 were UASC.

-The right of enrolled students to attend secondary education is not affected by reaching the age of 18.
-However, (and as the last three years of secondary education being non-obligatory) almost all new students over 18 years old who wish to enrol for the first time in secondary education, are denied access to free public schools by the Ministry of Education.
-Cyprus Refugee Council’s interventions for specific cases have resulted in enrollment but the overall situation remains.
+The right of enrolled students to attend secondary education is not affected even when they reach the age of 18.
+However, also considering that the last three years of secondary education are non-obligatory, almost all new students above 18 years of age wishing to enrol for the first time in secondary education, are denied access to free public schools by the Ministry of Education.
+Cyprus Refugee Council’s interventions for specific cases have resulted in enrolment, but the overall situation remains.